Shane Van Dyke

-Shane Van Dyke (born August 28, 1979) is an American actor, screenwriter, film director, television writer, and film producer.
+Shane Thomas Van Dyke (born August 28, 1979) is an American actor, screenwriter, and director.
 He is the son of Barry Van Dyke and grandson of Dick Van Dyke.

 Early life

 Van Dyke was born in Los Angeles, California, the son of Mary (née Carey) Van Dyke and actor Barry Van Dyke.
 He has two brothers, Wes and Carey, and a sister, Taryn Van Dyke.
 He is the paternal grandson of the entertainer Dick Van Dyke.
 He is also a grandnephew of Jerry Van Dyke and first cousin once removed of Jerry's daughter, Kelly Jean Van Dyke.

 Van Dyke's professional acting career began after graduating from high school when he became involved with the theatre program at Moorpark College in California.
 He launched his television career with a recurring minor role (14 episodes) as medical student Alex Smith on the CBS television show Diagnosis: Murder.
 In 2002, he starred in the musical Annie.